-Reason #4: You Don’t Know What The Music Industry Looks For In You
+Reason #4 You Struggle And Haven't Made It In The Music Business: You Don’t Know What The Music Business Looks For In You

-Learn how to become the right person that people in the music industry want to work with by reading this article on how to become a professional musician.
+Learn how to become the right person that people in the music business want to work with by reading this article on how to become a professional musician.

-Reason #5: You Aren’t Directly Working On Developing The Skills, Mindsets And Attitudes That The Music Industry Wants From You
+Reason #5 You Struggle And Haven't Made It In The Music Business: You Aren’t Directly Working On Developing The Skills, Mindsets And Attitudes That The Music Business Wants From You

-To make yourself irresistible to the music industry, start working with a music career mentor who has reached high levels of success in the music industry and has helped hundreds of other musicians build their own music careers.
+To make yourself irresistible to the music business, start working with a music career mentor who has reached high levels of music career success and helps hundreds of other musicians make it.

 Accelerate your music career by working with me in my music careers mentoring program.